Capstone-24-25/Vignette-bootstrap/README.md

 This is the template repository for Vignette project for Group 7 focusing on **bootstrapping**.
 We are going to introduce the resampling method -- bootstrapping-- in the following aspects:

--   the bootstrap sampling distribution,
+-   the bootstrap sampling distribution.

--   bootstrap standard errors and confidence intervals,
+-   bootstrap standard errors and confidence intervals.

 -   how the bootstrap usually, but not always, works well.